glennmora/merge-conflict-test/README.md

 3. For our third instance resource we name it **redhat-server** and everything is the same we just added a *count* of 3 so three of these type of instances will be spun up.

 4. Last but not least we have our DynamoDB instance.
 Here we provision a table partition of 10.
 We also specify the type of engine it will run in this case *mysql* followed by the version *5.7* and the size of the instance *db.t3.micro*.
 We give it a name *mydb* set a username and password.
-Then we give it a paramater group name and
+Then we give it a paramater group name and *skip_final_snapshot* set to true.
+That way a snapshot of your DB instance is not taken before the DB is deleted.

+### You're done!

+- You've made it and now you run the following commands to set up the environment

+* **terraform init**
+* **terraform plan** (To view what we are creating)
+* **terraform apply -auto-approve**

+### Clean up

+* **terraform destroy -auto-approve**